hindu-comm/mail_stream_indology/2017/08/New_journal_South_As/84__Dominik_Wujastyk.md

 >>> easily granted:  http://www.brill.com/about/policies/rights-permissions
 >>>
 >>
->> ​I balk at asking permission to photocopy my own articles.
+>> I balk at asking permission to photocopy my own articles.
 It's just not
 >> right.
 A more equitable situation is for the author to retain copyright
 >> and issue to the publisher a license for them to do specifically what they
 >> wish.
 See some sample licenses and information here